 “Before we implemented Production Coach, our guys had to sort through all of the left sides, right sides, bottoms and tops that were all stacked like a shuffled deck of cards.”
 Lutz says.
 “It would take someone a long time to go through the stacks and find all of the parts needed to assemble a cabinet.

 Using Production Coach we reduced the sorting labor requiremeents by over 70%.
 No markers.
 No miss used parts.
 And our team set up a quality control system that captures damaged parts and gets them fixed before any article is started in assembly.
 Each part is scanned and the monitor shows what slot the part is assigned to.
 We can dazzy chain the rolling slot fixtures and Production Coach manages where every fixture and slot is in the production process.

 Shipping correctly with no leave behinds was a challenge.
-We now have 100% accuacy and Production Coach generats shipping reports as well as delivery reports that are time stamped.
+We now have 100% accuracy and Production Coach generates shipping reports as well as delivery reports that are time stamped.
 We no longer have lengthy discussions at the job site focused on what we said was delivered and what they say was delivered.
-We no longer build (FREE) boxes that simply get lost at the contruction site.
-We have proof of when the products were deliverd and we can track installation.
+We no longer build (FREE) boxes that simply get lost at the construction site.
+We have proof of when the products were delivered and we can track installation.
 We are taking advantage of GPS system that enable us to be aware of the location of our trucks.
-This data is archved
+This data is archived